censoredplanet/censoredplanet/docs/satellitev1.rst

 	* :code:`asnum` : Integer
 		The autonomous system (AS) number.

+	**Note:**

+		* Fields may have null values if the information was not available on Censys.

 2. Tag each resolver with the location from Maxmind.

 	:code:`tagged_resolvers.json` contains the resolvers and their countries: